Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

 \subsection{Orbital anisotropy study for different colour classes}

-We devote this Section to the comparison of the anisotropy profiles of RS, GV, and BC galaxies.
+We now compare the anisotropy profiles of RS, GV, and BC galaxies.
 In fact, even if the profile obtained with the mixed sample does not show significant trends with radius (Fig.~\ref{fig:anis_profile}), it might be that different populations contribute differently to the orbital properties of the cluster.

 In general, given the evolutionary picture of galaxies in clusters described in Sect. \ref{sec:intro}, we would expect to observe a higher value of the anisotropy for BC and GV with respect to RS galaxies.
-However, the runs performed in Sect. \ref{full_sample_mamposst} for the different colour classes cannot be used to directly compare the anisotropy profiles, because the corresponding mass parameters are significantly different.
-While the values of $r_{\rm s}$ obtained from the different tracers are mutually consistent (note that the BC estimate presents very high uncertainties), this is not the case for $r_{200}$, for which the GV estimate is lower and the BC one is higher than that of the RS.
-This BC result supports the hypothesis proposed in Sect. \ref{subsec:LoS_methods}, namely that a substantial fraction of BC galaxies belongs to a filamentary-like structure along the LoS, leading to an overestimation of the cluster's virial radius.
-In order to directly compare the anisotropy profiles of the populations, we need their mass parameters to be consistent a priori; therefore, we performed additional \textsc{MG-MAMPOSSt} runs employing Gaussian priors on $r_{200}$ and $r_{\rm s}$ coming from the joint likelihood estimates of Sect. \ref{full_sample_mamposst}, obtained combining the RS, GV, and BC runs.
-The corresponding new results for all parameters and populations are reported in Table \ref{tab:diff_samples_results_withpriors}.
+However, the runs performed in Sect. \ref{full_sample_mamposst} with single colour classes cannot be used to directly compare the anisotropy profiles, because the corresponding mass parameters are significantly different.
+While the values of $r_{\rm s}$ obtained from the different tracers are mutually consistent (note that the BC estimate presents very high uncertainties), this is not the case for $r_{200\rm{c}}$, for which the GV estimate is lower and the BC one is higher than that of the RS.
+This BC result supports the hypothesis proposed in Sect. \ref{subsec:LoS_methods}; namely, that a substantial fraction of BC galaxies belongs to a filamentary-like structure along the LoS, leading to an overestimation of the cluster's virial radius.

+In order to directly compare the anisotropy profiles of the populations, we needed their mass parameters to be consistent a priori; therefore, we considered the colour-classes anisotropy profiles provided by the population-joint likelihood of Eq. \ref{eq:joint}.
+The corresponding best-fit estimates for $\vec{\theta}_i$, with $i=$RS, GV, and BC, are reported in Table \ref{tab:diff_samples_results_withpriors}.